 - Jones Bros.
-Cupcakes (located at Aksarben village) will announce the Shakespeare themed cupcake of the day on their Facebook page on Talk Like Shakespeare day.
-Name it and claim it!
-Free while they last.
+Cupcakes (located at Aksarben village) announced the Shakespeare themed cupcake of the day on their Facebook page on Talk Like Shakespeare day.

-- The Market Basket (in Countryside Village) will have a free goodie if you Talk Like Shakespeare.
+- The Market Basket (in Countryside Village) had a free goodie if you Talk Like Shakespeare.

-- eCreamery (on 50th and Underwood) will have $2 scoops of The Bard's Butterfinger all day.
+- eCreamery (on 50th and Underwood) had $2 scoops of The Bard's Butterfinger all day.

-- Starbucks (on 72nd and Dodge) is offering a free drink all day for a Shakespearean phrase.
+- Starbucks (on 72nd and Dodge) offered a free drink all day for a Shakespearean phrase.

-- Storz Trophy Room & Brewery is offering $2 pints of Triumph Lager if you speak the speech.
+- Storz Trophy Room & Brewery offered $2 pints of Triumph Lager if you speak the speech.

 Get the Talk Like Shakespeare T-Shirt